El-Wumbus/qa/docs/contribution.rst

 **************************

 You'll need the ``git`` version control software installed.
-If you already have it installed ensure you update it to the latest version.
+If you already have it installed, ensure you update it to the latest version.
 To Build you will need the following:

 -  `python3 <https://www.python.org/downloads/>`__